followmyutopia/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/10 Item Options.md

-To change a single item option at runtime, call the [itemOption(field, option, value)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionfield_option_value) method.
+To change a single item option at runtime, call the [itemOption(id, option, value)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionid_option_value) method.
 This approach is more typical of jQuery.
 If the needed item is [in a group](/Documentation/Guide/Widgets/Form/Organize_Simple_Items/In_Groups/) or [in a tab](/Documentation/Guide/Widgets/Form/Organize_Simple_Items/In_Tabs/), the *field* parameter should be given the group caption or tab title followed by the item's name.
 An example is shown below.

     <!--JavaScript-->
     $(function() {